Wolfgang Amadeus Mozart: Family and childhood

 Wolfgang Amadeus Mozart was born on 27 January 1756 to Leopold Mozart and Anna Maria, née Pertl, at Getreidegasse 9 in Salzburg.
 Salzburg was the capital of the Archbishopric of Salzburg, an ecclesiastical principality within the Holy Roman Empire, located in what is now Austria.
 (Note: Source: Wilson 1999.
-The many changes of European political borders since Mozart's time make it difficult to assign him an unambiguous nationality; for discussion, see Mozart's nationality.)
+The many changes of European political borders since Mozart's time make it difficult to assign him an unambiguous nationality; see Mozart's nationality.)
 He was the youngest of seven children, five of whom died in infancy.
 His elder sister was Maria Anna Mozart, nicknamed "Nannerl".
 Mozart was baptised the day after his birth, at St. Rupert's Cathedral in Salzburg.
 The baptismal record gives his name in Latinised form, as Joannes Chrysostomus Wolfgangus Theophilus Mozart.
 He generally called himself "Wolfgang Amadè Mozart" as an adult, but his name had many variants.